mdn/content/files/en-us/web/api/fontfaceset/loadingdone_event/index.md

 {{APIRef("CSS Font Loading API")}}

-The `loadingdone` event fires when the document has loaded all events.
+The `loadingdone` event fires when the document has loaded all fonts.

 ## Syntax